Milano Cortina awarded the Olympic Winter Games 2026

 In addition, the proposed Games operating budgets were on average 20 per cent lower than those of the Candidate Cities for the Olympic Winter Games 2018 and 2022.

-The IOC Session decision means Milan-Cortina will also host the Paralympic Winter Games 2026.
+The IOC Session decision means Milano Cortina will also host the Paralympic Winter Games 2026.